eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 // ...
 ```

 Now try playing a game in your browser.
 Keep clicking "hit" until your score is above 21.
-You should see your loss count increase (unless you were lucky enough to hit 21 exactly).
+You should see your loss count increase.
 Note that if you continue to click "hit", you continue drawing cards and your loss count continues to rise.

 Let's think about what should happen after each game ends.
 It would be nice to show a message to the player saying whether the game ended with a win or a loss.
 It would also be nice to show the cards at the end of the game before immediately resetting the game (otherwise the player would never know the last card drawn) and displaying a button the player can click when ready to start the next game.